Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties: Problem statement

-where $f:\mathbb{R}^n\times\mathbb{R}^s\rightarrow\mathbb{R}^n$ is a continuous nonlinear equation, which is perfectly known.
-It is different from the assumption that the perfect information of the system model is available since the conditional density of $\bm{\mathrm{w}}$ may absorb some incomplete knowledge of the underlying dynamic model that only holds the state-independent uncertainty.
+where $f:\mathbb{R}^n\times\mathbb{R}^s\rightarrow\mathbb{R}^n$ is a continuous nonlinear function, which is considered to be known.
+Although the nonlinear function is assumed to be known, the randomness of $\bm{\mathrm{w}}_k$ may capture some incomplete knowledge of the underlying dynamic model, particularly when the uncertainty may be dependent of system states and other variables.

+For the random disturbances, the probability distribution of $\bm{\mathrm{w}}$ is considered to be conditioned on a \textit{contextual variable} ${\xi}_k:=[\bm{\mathrm{x}}_k^{\top},\bm{\mathrm{v}}_k^{\top}]^{\top},$ where $\bm{\mathrm{v}}_k\in\mathscr{V}\subseteq\mathbb{R}^m$ represents a time-varying environment variable.
+The term ``contextual" is adopted here since it generally represents the context at time $k$, which includes the state $\bm{\mathrm{x}}_k,$ and other time-variant environment factors $\bm{\mathrm{v}}_k$.
+We emphasize that these elements collectively define the context at each time $k$.
+Notably, ${\xi}_k$ excludes the input since this work focuses on autonomous systems.
+However, by incorporating the input vector into $\bm{\mathrm{v}}_k$, the theoretical results of this paper can be directly extended to the control system with inputs.

+\begin{myrema} The random disturbance in \eqref{eq:system} cannot be represented as $\bm{\mathrm{w}}_k({\xi}_k)$ as in \cite{Kohler}.
+This is because the mapping from ${\xi}_k$ to $\bm{\mathrm{w}}_k$ is not a function, as $\bm{\mathrm{w}}_k$ may not take on a single, identical value.
+Instead, the probability distribution of $\bm{\mathrm{w}}_k$ depends on ${\xi}_k$, and this distribution can potentially be multimodal. \end{myrema}